sesquideus/asmodeus/README.md

 Its original purpose was to determine and correct observation bias introduced by imperfections of all-sky camera systems and to use the corrected data to estimate the total meteoroid flux.
+Later versions also support evaluation of variable meteoroid properties.

 # Installation
 ASMODEUS requires GNU/Linux operating system and a Python interpreter `>3.7`.